mnot/I-D/scoping-protocols/draft.md

 In discussing such proposals, there is often a question of whether it is appropriate to promote something to Internet Standard, or even publish it at all.

-Clearly, every Internet Standard need not be deployable on every Internet-connected network; likewise, the very possibility of harm does not automatically preclude standardisation.
+Clearly, every Internet specification need not be deployable on every Internet-connected network; likewise, the very possibility of harm does not automatically preclude standardisation.
 However, when the potential consequences and/or likelihood of deployment outside the intended environment are too great, such a proposal needs much more careful vetting.

-This document explores the properties of such "limited scope" proposals and suggests guidelines for evaluating whether they should become Internet Standards.
+This document explores the properties of such "limited scope" proposals and suggests guidelines for evaluating whether they should be published.

 ## Notational Conventions